MatthewLei/NodeJS/README.md

   * <code>curl http://localhost:3000/customers | python -mjson.tool</code>
     * piping into python tool is for pretty printing JSON objects
 7. You should see the object you just created.
+8. If you do another POST with curl without all three properties (name, phone, email), you should see an error message (with HTTP status code)
-8. That's it!
+9. That's it!
 That's the scope of this project.
 Done.

 ## What I learned from this project (technical detials or otherwise).